QuantEcon/lecture-source-py/source/rst/career.rst

         return T, get_greedy

-Lastly, ``solve_model`` will  take an instance of ``CareerWorkerProblem`` and iterate using the Bellman operator to find the fixed point of the value function
+Lastly, ``solve_model`` will  take an instance of ``CareerWorkerProblem`` and iterate using the Bellman operator to find the fixed point of the value function.

 .. code-block:: python3